aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

   });
   ```

+- iOS devices do not currently support the fullscreen API, which prevents us from offering a fullscreen player experience that includes the custom player controls and header as we do on desktop devices.
+The current workaround that has been implemented is to initiate the default WebKit fullscreen mode, which uses the native iOS video player UI.
+- Due to iOS-specific limitations, the volume level of the video player is always under the user's physical control and not settable using JavaScript.
+The implication of this limitation is that iOS only allows us to mute and unmute the volume, but not set it to a specific value as this can only be done by using the physical volume buttons on the device.
+To deal with this limitation, on iOS devices only, setting the volume control on the player to zero will mute the audio, while setting it to any level above zero will unmute and play the audio at the current volume level set on the device.

 ## Estimated costs

 For this estimation, we considered the usage costs associated with 1, 10 and 100 users, where each "user" is assumed to monitor one 4-hour live stream with 1 viewer.
+In each scenario, we assumed that there were no more than 10,800 chat messages sent by the end of the 4-hour stream.
 Additionally, the estimated costs below reflect the usage costs of running the production configuration of the CDK stack.

 ### Overall pricing